What You Need to Know Before Picking Up Your Venture Boat Trailer from WORD Boats Trailer Sales

 Trailers over 7,000 lbs: Use a 2 5/16" tow ball.

 Having the wrong ball size can result in serious towing hazards, so be sure to check this before arriving.
+If you need one, let us know and we will install a new one.

 3. Set the Right Ball Height

 Proper ball height is essential to ensure your trailer rides flat behind your towing vehicle.
-Here’s a guide:

 For trailers under 6,500 lbs: The ball height should be 24" above the ground.